-- tell your doctor and pharmacist if you are allergic to pegfilgrastim, filgrastim (Neupogen), medications that are made using the bacteria E. coli, or any other medications.
-Ask your pharmacist if you do not know if a medication you are allergic to is made using E. coli.
-Also tell your doctor if you or the person who will be injecting pegfilgrastim for you is allergic to latex or acrylic adhesives.
+- tell your doctor and pharmacist if you are allergic to pegfilgrastim, pegfilgrastim-bmez, pegfilgrastim-cbqv, pegfilgrastim-jmdb, filgrastim (Granix, Neupogen, Nivestym, Zarxio), any other medications, or any of the ingredients in pegfilgrastim injection products.
+Also tell your doctor if you or the person who will be injecting a pegfilgrastim injection product for you is allergic to latex or acrylic adhesives.

 - tell your doctor if you have sickle cell disease (a blood disease that may cause painful crises, a low number of red blood cells, infection, and damage to the internal organs).
-If you have sickle cell disease, you may be more likely to have a crisis during your treatment with pegfilgrastim.
+If you have sickle cell disease, you may be more likely to have a crisis during your treatment with a pegfilgrastim injection product.
 Call your doctor right away if you have a sickle cell crisis during your treatment.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using pegfilgrastim, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using a pegfilgrastim injection product, call your doctor.

-- you should know that pegfilgrastim decreases the risk of infection, but does not prevent all infections that may develop during or after chemotherapy.
+- you should know that pegfilgrastim injection products decrease the risk of infection but does not prevent all infections that may develop during or after chemotherapy.
 Call your doctor if you develop signs of infection such as fever; chills; rash; sore throat; diarrhea; or redness, swelling, or pain around a cut or sore.

 What special dietary instructions should I follow?